 In the late 7th century, Tingis was captured by Muslim armies and transformed into the garrison and port of Tangier.
 It served as a stepping-stone for Muslim attacks on the Iberian peninsula (Spain & Portugal).
 When the Castilians and Portuguese eventually reconquered Iberia and began attacking north Africa, Tangier became a regular victim of Portuguese raids and was finally captured late in the 15th century.
 The Portuguese monarchy ceded it to Britain in the 17th century as part of the dowry of Catharine of Braganza, wife of Charles II.
 But the expense of retaining Tangier against constant Muslim attacks persuaded the British to withdraw in 1684 and Tangier again became a Muslim city.
 Morocco’s ‘Alawi dynastly added new defences and a qasba and Tangier became a small port trading with Cadiz and other Spanish ports.
 In the 19th century, Tangier became the ‘City of the Consuls’, the residence of European diplomats and it became an ‘international zone’ in the early 20th century during the French Protectorate.
 Tangier gained a shady reputation for espionage, prostitution and drug-smuggling.
 Since Independence in 1956 the city has been gradually re-integrated into the Moroccan cultural mainstream, although it still has a large expatriate community, especially of writers, artists and gardeners.

 This evening we enjoy welcome drinks with François Gilles.
 François is a London-based interior designer who has been sourcing Moroccan textiles for over 30 years.
-Designer and decorator, Laure Welfling and the painter, sculptor and bohemian ‘Gipi’ de Richemont Salvy are kindly opening their ornately decorated Palace in the Medina to host the welcome event.
-We return the Hotel El Minzah for our evening meal.
+Designer and decorator, Laure Welfling and the painter, sculptor and bohemian ‘Gipi’ de Richemont Salvy are kindly opening their ornately decorated Palace in the medina to host the welcome event.
+We return to the Fredj Hotel for our evening meal.
 (Overnight Tangier) BLD

 Day 3: Thursday 22 March, Tangier